emilioplatzer/serve-content/README.md

 ## based on serve-static

 All in [*serve-static* documentation](https://www.npmjs.com/package/serve-static#readme) is working here.
-But *serve-content* add one mandatory [parameter](https://www.npmjs.com/package/serve-static#options):
+But *serve-content* add some mandatory [parameters](https://www.npmjs.com/package/serve-static#options) to indicate which are the allowed extensions:

 ## allowedExts

-*allowedExts* is a white list of extensions names for serve, this allows something like this:
+*allowedExts* is a white list of extensions names for serve.

+## allowAllExts

+*allowAllExts* is a boolean.
+True means that all extensions are allowed.
+It can be used with `excludeExts`.

+## excludeExts

+*allowedExts* is a black list with ignorings extensions.

+# example

 ```js